 Why It Matters Now

 In September, 2016 Google announced that it will start explicitly labeling HTTP connections as non-secure beginning in January 2017.
 In addition, Google had previously added encryption as a ranking factor for your site.
+In August 2017 – Google furthered this announcement to label ALL non-SSL websites as not-secure starting in October 2017 and its next release of Chrome browser.

 There are three reasons for this: